It’s a very strange use but sometimes, it can save time and money.

 - Iptables’ll route input traffic to your dedicated server (not OVH)

-- client receives reply directly by dedicated server (not OVH)
+- client receives reply directly by the dedicated server (not OVH)

 We need to activate IP Forwarding